cost1kkk/PAD/README.md

 - The architecture ensures that if for example ”User Registration Service” experiences issues, the ”Game Service” will continue to function normally and other users should be able to play.
 3. Scalability
 - By utilizing microservices, components such as Game Service and User Registration Service can scale independently, allowing the app to handle large numbers of users.

+Real-world Examples similar to my app:
+- Kahoot! is a popular online quiz platform where users can create and participate in quizzes on various topics, with real-time interaction, scoring, and leaderboards.
+- HQ Trivia is a live quiz app where users could join and answer trivia questions in real-time, competing for cash prizes with live leaderboard updates

 # Service Boundaries

 User Registration Service - Manages the registration and login processes for users, allowing them to create accounts and log in to participate in the game.